The Family Man: Box office

 The Family Man opened at #3 at the North American box office making $15.1 million in its opening weekend, behind What Women Want and Cast Away, the latter of which opened at the top spot.
-After 15 weeks in release, the film grossed $75,793,305 in the US and Canada and $48,951,778 elsewhere, bringing the film's worldwide total to $124,745,083.
+After 15 weeks in release, the film grossed $75.8 million in the US and Canada and $49 million elsewhere, bringing the film's worldwide total to $124.8 million.

 Critical reception

 The Family Man received mixed reviews from critics.
-Rotten Tomatoes gave the film a score of 55% based on 132 reviews, with an average rating of 5.5/10.
+Rotten Tomatoes gave the film a score of 54% based on 130 reviews, with an average rating of 5.3/10.
 The site's consensus states: "The Family Mans earnest attempt to remind audiences that it's a wonderful life too often steers into schmaltz, although Nicolas Cage and Téa Leoni's romantic rapport adds a dash of sincere sweetness."
 Metacritic reports a 42 out of 100 rating based on 28 reviews, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Chris Gore from Film Threat said: "If you're looking for a heartfelt, feel-good holiday movie, just give in and enjoy."
 Matthew Turner from ViewLondon said: "Perfect feel-good Christmas-period family entertainment.
 Highly recommended."
 Common Sense Media rated it four out of five stars.
 Movieguide.org rates it four of four stars, noting "The Family Man is a heart-rending movie.
 Very well written, it makes you laugh and cry.
-Better yet, it’s an intentionally moral movie.
+Better yet, it's an intentionally moral movie.
 It wants to prove that everyone needs love..."

-Emma Cochrane from Empire in 2015 wrote: "This is exactly the kind of adult fantasy you want to see at Christmas and, as such, it's highly enjoyable entertainment", and gave the film three stars out of five.
+Emma Cochrane from Empire wrote: "This is exactly the kind of adult fantasy you want to see at Christmas and, as such, it's highly enjoyable entertainment", and gave the film three stars out of five.